Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 ### TTL for Attachments

-The **TTL for Attachment** option automatically deletes the attachments in messages of all account conversations after a specific time.
+The **TTL for Attachment** option automatically deletes the attachments in messages of all conversations in the account after a specific time.

 - Click **Disable TTL for attachments**, in case you do not want to use this option.
 - Click **Enable TTL for attachments** and enter the number of days in a separate field.
 Afterward, the attachments will be deleted.